Megatsunami: 1936: Lituya Bay, Alaska

-On October 27, 1936, a megatsunami occurred in Lituya Bay in Alaska with a maximum run-up height of 490 ft in Crillon Inlet at the head of the bay.
+On 27 October 1936, a megatsunami occurred in Lituya Bay in Alaska with a maximum run-up height of 490 ft in Crillon Inlet at the head of the bay.
 The four eyewitnesses to the wave in Lituya Bay itself all survived and described it as between 100 and 250 ft high.
 The maximum inundation distance was 2000 ft inland along the north shore of the bay.
 The cause of the megatsunami remains unclear, but may have been a submarine landslide.

 1958: Lituya Bay, Alaska, US

-On July 9, 1958, a giant landslide at the head of Lituya Bay in Alaska, caused by an earthquake, generated a wave that washed out trees to a maximum elevation of 520 m at the entrance of Gilbert Inlet.
+On 9 July 1958, a giant landslide at the head of Lituya Bay in Alaska, caused by an earthquake, generated a wave that washed out trees to a maximum elevation of 520 m at the entrance of Gilbert Inlet.
 The wave surged over the headland, stripping trees and soil down to bedrock, and surged along the fjord which forms Lituya Bay, destroying two fishing boats anchored there and killing two people.
 This was the highest wave of any kind ever recorded.
 The subsequent study of this event led to the establishment of the term "megatsunami," to distinguish it from ordinary tsunamis.

 1963: Vajont Dam, Italy

-On October 9, 1963, a landslide above Vajont Dam in Italy produced a 250 m surge that overtopped the dam and destroyed the villages of Longarone, Pirago, Rivalta, Villanova, and Faè, killing nearly 2,000 people.
+On 9 October 1963, a landslide above Vajont Dam in Italy produced a 250 m surge that overtopped the dam and destroyed the villages of Longarone, Pirago, Rivalta, Villanova, and Faè, killing nearly 2,000 people.
 This is currently the only known example of a megatsunami that was indirectly caused by human activities.

+1964: Valdez Arm, Alaska

+On 27 March 1964, the 1964 Alaska earthquake triggered a landslide that generated a megatsunami which reached a height of 70 m in the Valdez Arm of Prince William Sound in Southcentral Alaska.

 1980: Spirit Lake, Washington, US

-On May 18, 1980, the upper 400 m of Mount St. Helens collapsed, creating a landslide.
+On 18 May 1980, the upper 400 m of Mount St. Helens collapsed, creating a landslide.
 This released the pressure on the magma trapped beneath the summit bulge which exploded as a lateral blast, which then released the pressure on the magma chamber and resulted in a plinian eruption.

 One lobe of the avalanche surged onto Spirit Lake, causing a megatsunami which pushed the lake waters in a series of surges, which reached a maximum height of 260 m above the pre-eruption water level (about 975 m ASL).
 Above the upper limit of the tsunami, trees lie where they were knocked down by the pyroclastic surge; below the limit, the fallen trees and the surge deposits were removed by the megatsunami and deposited in Spirit Lake.